RasmussenLab/vamb/README.md

 ### Installing by compiling the Cython yourself

 If you can't/don't want to use pip, you can do it the hard way: Get the most recent versions of the Python packages `cython`, `numpy`, `torch` and `pysam`.
-Compile `src/_vambtools.pyx` using Cython and move the resulting executable to the inner of the two `vamb` directories.
+Compile `src/_vambtools.pyx` by running the script `src/build_vamtools.py`, then move the resulting binary to the inner of the two `vamb` directories.
+Check if it works by importing `vamb` in a Python session.

 # Running